Balance, Vulnerability the Art of Presence

 Apologizing vs. Fixing in Relationships

 If you keep apologizing for the same mistake without fixing the underlying behavior, your partner will begin to lose trust.
 The apology becomes hollow, and it signals that you’re more interested in seeking forgiveness than in actually growing or learning from the mistake.
-It’s not about how many times you say “I’m sorry,” but about whether you’re willing to adjust your actions to avoid repeating the same hurt.
+It’s not about how many times you say “I’m sorry,” but about whether you’re willing to adjust your actions.

-Whether you’re on the dance floor or in a relationship, mistakes will happen.
-It’s inevitable.
 What matters most is not the mistake itself but how you respond to it.
-Don’t get caught in the trap of endless apologies.
+Don’t get caught in the trap of endless apologies, self judgement or pity yourself.
 Instead, focus on fixing it.
 Keep dancing, stay present, and learn from each misstep.

 Vulnerability in Partnership: The Key to Deep Connection